qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_db_manager.rst

 After executing your query, you can select specific cells in the result set.
 Use the :kbd:`Ctrl+C` shortcut to copy the selected cells to the clipboard.
-The copied data is available in both plain text and HTML format.
+The copied data is available as a formatted table.
 This allows you to paste the data into other applications, such as spreadsheet where it will show up as a table.